Quadrubo/eloquent-autosort/README.md

 This package provides sortable behaviour for Eloquent models using a trait.

 The package is based on [spatie/eloquent-sortable](https://github.com/spatie/eloquent-sortable).
+See [here](https://github.com/spatie/eloquent-sortable/pull/115#issuecomment-957198291) why this is not merged.

 ## Features